leo0514/vpc-on-classic-network/using-vpn.md

 ## APIs available
 {: #apis-available}

 The following section gives details about APIs you can use for VPN in your IBM Cloud VPC environment.
-Please see the [VPC REST APIs](https://{DomainName}/apidocs/vpc-on-classic#list-all-ike-policies) page for more details.
+Please see the [VPC REST APIs](https://{DomainName}/apidocs/vpc-on-classic#list-all-ike-policies){: external} page for more details.

 ### VPN gateways and VPN connections
 {: #vpn-gateways-and-vpn-connections}